-It is only africans who promote phony ideals of “unity” and “reconciliation” without demanding true justice for the victims of injustice, and above all else, REPARATIONS from the perpetrators of injustice on african victims.
+It is only Africans who promote phony ideals of “unity” and “reconciliation” without demanding true justice for the victims of injustice, and above all else, REPARATIONS from the perpetrators of injustice on African victims.

-Unity and reconciliation should not replace demands for justice for the victims of social and political injustice, committed by those who, for the most part, are in position to ensure injustice does not happen; that no one is victimised by injustice by the abusive powerful.
-The perpetual and chronic power abusers who often control the means of violence and are often in government and other positions of power.
+Unity and reconciliation should not replace demands for justice for the victims of social and political injustice committed by those who, for the most part, are in position to ensure injustice does not happen; that no one is victimised by injustice by the abusive powerful: the perpetual and chronic power abusers who often control the means of violence and are often in government and other positions of power.

 When unity and reconciliation becomes an official policy, over and above demands for justice – some might emphasise, “true” justice – whatever that means; then justice too, is victimised by that policy as are the victims of injustice.
 It’s a double whammy on both justice and victims of injustice.
-The perpetrators are rewarded, perhaps not intentionally, maybe inadvertently but the reward is given nonetheless.
-This is the political thinking and phenomenon in post-conflict countries in Africa, particularly where emphasis on “unity and reconciliation” informs and guides government policy.
+The perpetrators are rewarded, maybe inadvertently, but the reward is given nonetheless.
+This is predominantly the political thinking and phenomenon in post-conflict countries in Africa, particularly where emphasis on “unity and reconciliation” informs and guides government policy.

 There’s a fundamental flaw in this policy and mindset.

 Firstly, unity and reconciliation cannot be legislated and enforced by laws, whether written, explicit or implied – through social pressure and manipulation.
 That approach may work for sometime but it has its own limitations.
-If unity and reconciliation is enforced, then by principle and logic, legislated enforcement or socially manipulated and exerted unity and reconciliation contradicts the very fundamental essence of unity and reconciliation.
+If unity and reconciliation is enforced, then by logic, legislated enforcement or socially manipulated and exerted unity and reconciliation contradicts the very fundamental essence of unity and reconciliation.
 It’s not and is no longer voluntary while in essence, true unity and/or reconciliation, should be voluntary.

 Secondly, when unity and reconciliation is demanded over and above justice for the victims, punishment for the injustice perpetrators and reparations for the victims; injustice is not only ignored and normalised but it is also rewarded.